AXiX-official/UnityAsset.NET/README.md

 [![MIT](https://img.shields.io/github/license/AXiX-official/UnityAsset.NET)](https://github.com/AXiX-official/UnityAsset.NET/master/LICENSE)
 [![NuGet Stats](https://img.shields.io/nuget/v/UnityAsset.NET.svg)](https://www.nuget.org/packages/UnityAsset.NET)

+> 🚨 Major Breaking Changes in v0.2.0 🚨
+>
+> This version introduces a complete, low-level refactoring with major breaking changes.
+> The API is not compatible with older versions (v0.1.x).
+> This update aims to build a foundation that is more performant, type-safe, and provides a cleaner API.
+> Please read the notes below carefully before upgrading.

-A work-in-progress .NET library for parsing/serializing/patching Unity Engine asset files.
+A .NET library undergoing active refactoring, currently focused on high-performance parsing and reading of Unity Engine asset files.

 Only support Unity 2017.x or later.